The Imperial Circle

 In Dragaera City

-Five Hundred Years After, Chapter 5 - The Underside ... was the district directly to the north of the Palace ...
-It lay between the Street of the Tsalmoth and the Street of the Jhereg, with the Street of the Vallista running through the middle.
-Some say it went north as far as the Twostar Canal, but others maintained that nothing north of the Avenue of the Bridges could properly be considered the Underside ... when a north wind blew, all of the windows in the Jhereg and Vallista Wings of the Palace had to be closed.
+The Underside ... was the district directly to the north of the Palace, and bounded on the south by the Palace's north well.
+It lay between the Street of the Tsalmoth and the Street of the Jhereg, with the Street of the Vallista running through the middle ... it is well known, also, that on those rare days when a north wind blew, all of the windows in the Jhereg and Vallista Wings of the Palace had to be closed, (Five Hundred Years After, Chapter 5)

 These two passages taken together suggest that, as you exit the Palace by each House's door, you pass by their Wing on the left, then go through their Gate, and finally pass their Great House on the left.